Interpretable AI for relating brain structural and functional connectomes: Structural Subnetwork Effect on Functional Connectome

-We first study subnetworks containing only common edges.
-Applying Algorithm 1 to each individual's SC yields individual specific subnetworks which are critical for SC-FC coupling.
-We pool these individual specific subnetworks into a population subnetwork $S^{\star}$ by retaining edges that are present in $97\%$ of individual networks.
-The resulting pooled edges are important for SC-FC coupling; masking $S^{\star}$ leads to substantial decrease in group average mFC-eFC correlation (r=0.84).
-ROIs including \textit{superior frontal} and \textit{inferior parietal} in both hemispheres as well as \textit{right-precentral} appear most important for coupling; stand-alone connections such as \textit{left-paracentral--right-paracentral} and \textit{right-lateral occipital--right-fusiform} are also highly relevant.

-We can refine our understanding of the role of $S^\star$ in SC-FC coupling by scaling all subjects edge weights in $S^\star$ by a constant $\delta\geq 0$.
-Taking $\delta>1$ simulates increased connectivity in $S^\star$, taking $0<\delta<1$ simulates decreased connectivity in $S^\star$, and taking $\delta= 0$ is equivalent to masking $S^\star$.
-We observe a highly non-linear relationship between the weights of the subnetwork and predicted FCs, presented in Figure \ref{fig:algo_mask}.
-The deviations of masked/scaled group average FC from predicted FC are drastically different from one another and also different from the masked/scaled subnetwork.
-For example, we observe a major increase of correlation between \textit{left/right-medial orbitofrontal} and other ROIs when the subnetwork is masked, but scaling the subnetwork weights led to a decrease of FC connections of \textit{right-middle temporal} to other ROIs; more interestingly, \textit{left/right-medial orbitofrontal} and \textit{right-middle temporal} are not major nodes and had limited connections in $S^{\star}$.
+We first study subnetworks containing only highly consistent edges.
+Applying Algorithm 1 to each individual's SC yields individual-specific coupling subnetworks, which were then aggregated to calculate the selection frequency of each edge.
+The top 3\% of edges, according to the selection frequency, are collected into a population coupling subnetwork $S^{\star}$ (shown in Figure \ref{fig:common_sub} top left panel).
+The resulting $S^{\star}$ is important for SC-FC coupling: masking $S^{\star}$ substantially decreased the group average mFC-eFC correlation (from r=0.96 to r=0.78).
+According to the selection frequency, we can see that \textit{superior frontal} in both hemispheres as well as \textit{right-precentral} and \textit{right-inferior parietal} are important nodes for the SC-FC coupling; stand-alone connections such as \textit{left-paracentral--right-paracentral} and \textit{right-lateral occipital--right-fusiform} are also highly relevant.
+We relate $S^\star$ to the masking-induced difference in predicted FC.
+By masking $S^\star$ we observed a major increase of correlation between \textit{right-rostral anterior cingulate}.
+We further refined our understanding of $S^\star$ by scaling all subjects' edge weights in $S^\star$ by a constant $\delta > 0$: $\delta>1$ boosts connectivity and $0<\delta<1$ reduces it.
+We observed a highly non-linear relationship between the weights of the subnetwork and predicted FCs, presented in the second and third row of Figure \ref{fig:common_sub} and found that scaling (with either using $\delta>1$ or $0<\delta<1$) $S^{\star}$ led to a decrease of FC connections of \textit{right-middle temporal} to other ROIs.